 Many personal protection dogs might be involved in exercise on a daily basis.
 Twenty minutes of running and chasing a ball are not enough exercise for most dogs.
-That’s especially true for ones who are in a position that is demanding like protection or a working dog.
+That’s especially true for those who are in a position that is demanding protection or a working dog.

 Strength training will produce more muscle mass, which increases strength and endurance like it would for a human.
 Your dog should start slowly with exercises that utilize the dog’s body weight.
 While your dog can’t do bench presses or squats, there are canine equivalents that will work the protection dog’s muscles efficiently.

 How Should You Begin Training Your Dog?